healthfinch/policies/facility_access_policy.md

 9. Workstation Security
 	* Workstations may only be accessed and utilized by authorized workforce members to complete assigned job/contract responsibilities.
 	* All workforce members are required to monitor workstations and report unauthorized users and/or unauthorized attempts to access systems/applications as per the System Access Policy.
-	* All workstations purchased by healthfinch are the property of Catalyze and are distributed to users by the company.
+	* All workstations purchased by healthfinch are the property of healthfinch and are distributed to users by the company.

+### Applicable Standards from the HITRUST Common Security Framework

+* 08.b - Physical Entry Controls
+* 08.d - Protecting Against External and Environmental Threats
+* 08.j - Equipment Maintenance
+* 08.l - Secure Disposal or Re-Use of Equipment
+* 09.p - Disposal of Media

+### Applicable Standards from the HIPAA Security Rule

+* 164.310(a)(2)(ii) Facility Security Plan
+* 164.310(a)(2)(iii) Access Control & Validation Procedures
+* 164.310(b-c) Workstation Use & Security

+### Applicable Standards from the SOC2 Trust Services Principles